MiroPsota/torch_packages_builder/README.md

 1. **PyTorch Packages Builder Workflow:**
    - Automates the building of PyTorch-based packages with custom ops on common architectures.
+   - Uses build attestation to establish provenance for wheels*.
    - Publishes the built packages on GitHub releases.

 2. **PEP 503 Compliant Package Index Builder Workflow:**
    - Creates a PEP 503 compliant package index.
    - Publishes the index using GitHub Pages for seamless integration with pip.

+*Keep in mind that releases can be reuploaded anytime.

 ## Usage with Pip